 - sensory nucleus of CN V: involvement leads to ipsilateral loss of pain and temperature on the face in the distribution of CN V

-- importantly, does not extend up into the midbrain, and thus lesions of the midbrain spinothalamic pathway will cause total contralateral loss of pain, temperature, vibration, and proprioception (due to the medial lemniscus fibres also being more lateral in the midbrain) 4
+- importantly, does not extend up into the midbrain, and thus lesions of the midbrain spinothalamic pathway will cause total contralateral loss of pain, temperature, vibration, and proprioception (due to the medial lemniscus fibers also being more lateral in the midbrain) 4

 - sympathetic pathway: involvement leads to ipsilateral Horner syndrome

 Although Gates' rules simplify the anatomy of the brainstem, they are still very useful when approaching brainstem stroke syndromes 1-3.
-Furthermore, these rules can also be applied to clinical features developed as a result other brainstem lesions, such as demyelination, external brainstem compressions (e.g. cerebellopontine angle masses), and brainstem tumours 1,-3.
+Furthermore, these rules can also be applied to clinical features developed as a result other brainstem lesions, such as demyelination, external brainstem compressions (e.g. cerebellopontine angle masses), and brainstem tumors 1,-3.

-Importantly, not all of the features as suggested by the rule of 4 of the brainstem may be present in every brainstem stroke syndrome, as evident in many midbrain stroke syndromes in particular (as seen in above exceptions), but often only some are needed to localise the lesion 4.
+Importantly, not all of the features as suggested by the rule of 4 of the brainstem may be present in every brainstem stroke syndrome, as evident in many midbrain stroke syndromes in particular (as seen in above exceptions), but often only some are needed to localize the lesion 4.
 Furthermore, if both medial and lateral brainstem signs are detected clinically, then lesions such as a basilar artery occlusion (for pontine and midbrain syndromes) or hemimedullary syndrome from proximal vertebral artery occlusion should be suspected 1-4.